-- on the independence of the advice, the nature of those constraints must be disclosed to the employer or client to whom that advice is given. - 15.
-If there is reason to believe that an actuary's advice will be transmitted in whole or in part to a third party, the actuary must take all reasonable steps to ensure that authorship and responsibility are acknowledged to the third party, that any significant implications of the advice are stated, that the advice is not presented in a way likely to give a misleading impression, and that any constraints on the actuary's independence are disclosed. - 16.
-An actuary must have proper regard for the trust which is implicit in the relationship between the actuary and the employer or client.
-The actuary must be, and be seen to be, in a position to ensure that the information used and advice given remains confidential and that the employer or client is made aware if this is not the case. - 17.
-An actuary must not provide actuarial advice to any person or organisation when the actuary has reason to believe this advice may be used to evade the law or in a manner that is contrary to the public interest or the interest of the profession. - 18.
-Many problems submitted to an actuary in a professional capacity arise in fields of work which are well established and which have been in existence for a number of years.
-An actuary with insufficient practical experience in relation to such a problem must not act except in co-operation with, or with the guidance of, an experienced actuary. - 19.
-Some problems arise in areas of work that are new.
-Even though an actuary may not have practical experience in such an area, the actuary may give advice if he or she has reasonable grounds for considering that he or she is competent to do so. - 20.
-In any situation where an actuary has, might have, or might be thought to have a conflict of interest, the actuary must not act unless there has been a full disclosure of the situation to all parties involved and the parties have expressly agreed to the actuary acting.
-Even then, before acting the actuary must give careful consideration to the interpretation that third parties can make of this action. - 21.
-If an actuary does not wish to conform to a Mandatory Guidance
+- 14. All Actuarial Advice must be unbiased.
+If there are any constraints on the independence of the advice, the nature of those constraints must be disclosed to the employer or client to whom that advice is given. - 15.
+If there is reason to believe that an Actuary's Advice will be transmitted in whole or in part to a third party, the Actuary must take all reasonable steps to ensure that authorship and responsibility are acknowledged to the third party, that any significant implications of the advice are stated, that the advice is not presented in a way likely to give a misleading impression, and that any constraints on the Actuary's independence are disclosed. - 16.
+An Actuary must have proper regard for the trust which is implicit in the relationship between the Actuary and the employer or client.
+The Actuary must be, and be seen to be, in a position to ensure that the information used and advice given remains confidential and that the employer or client is made aware if this is not the case. - 17.
+An Actuary must not provide Actuarial Advice to any person or organisation when the Actuary has reason to believe this advice may be used to evade the law or in a manner that is contrary to the public interest or the interest of the profession. - 18.
+Many requests for actuarial advice arise in fields of work in which actuarial practice is well established.
+An Actuary with insufficient practical experience in relation to such advice must not act except in co-operation with, or with the guidance of, an experienced Actuary. - 19.
+Some requests for actuarial advice arise in areas of work in which actuarial practice is not well established.
+Even though an Actuary may not have practical experience in such an area, the Actuary may give advice if he or she has reasonable grounds for considering that he or she is competent to do so. - 20.
+An Actuary has a continuing duty to maintain professional knowledge and skill at a level required to ensure that a client or employer receives the advantage of competent Actuarial Advice, based on up-to-date developments in practice, legislation and techniques. - 21.
+In any situation where an Actuary has, or might reasonably be thought to have, a conflict of interest, the Actuary must not act unless there has been a full disclosure of the situation to all parties involved and the parties have expressly agreed to the Actuary acting.
+Even then, before acting, the Actuary must give careful consideration to the interpretation that third parties can make of this action.

-- Note, then that actuary must decline to provide advice in that area. - 22.
-An actuary must disclose to a client and obtain the client's consent to any direct or indirect compensation that the actuary, a firm of which the actuary is a partner, the actuary's employer, or any other party related to the actuary, may receive from any source other than the client as a consequence of the actuary giving actuarial advice to that client.
+- 22. If an Actuary does not wish to conform to a Mandatory Guidance Note, then that Actuary must decline to provide advice in that area. - 23.
+An Actuary must disclose to a client prior to the commencement of an assignment or, if not possible, as soon as practicable thereafter, any direct or indirect compensation that the Actuary, his or her firm, the Actuary's employer, or any other party related to the Actuary, may receive from any source other than the client as a consequence of the Actuary giving Actuarial Advice to that client. - 24.
+All Actuaries providing Actuarial Advice to an external party are required to maintain a minimum level of professional indemnity insurance, either personally or through their firm.